sanglant/whatsapp-tauri/README.md

 - Update Rust: `rustup update`
 - Clear build cache: `cargo clean` in the `src-tauri` directory

-## License
+## License & Usage

+This WhatsApp Tauri wrapper is **open source** and **free to use and modify**.
+You are welcome to:

+- ✅ Use it for personal or commercial purposes
+- ✅ Modify and customize it to fit your needs
+- ✅ Distribute your modified versions
+- ✅ Contribute improvements back to the project

+> [!IMPORTANT]
-This project is a desktop wrapper for WhatsApp Web and is not affiliated with, endorsed by, or connected to WhatsApp Inc. or Meta Platforms, Inc.
+> This project is a desktop wrapper for WhatsApp Web and is **not affiliated with, endorsed by, or connected to** WhatsApp Inc. or Meta Platforms, Inc. All WhatsApp trademarks and content belong to their respective owners.

 ## Recommended IDE Setup